namhyung/uftrace/doc/uftrace-graph.md

        10.100 ms :    (1) usleep

 Note that the 'main' is the top-level function so it has no backtrace above itself.
-Running graph command on a leaf function looks like below.
+Running the graph command on a leaf function looks like below.

     $ uftrace graph loop
     # Function Call Graph for 'loop' (session: 073f1e84aa8b09d3)